 Imagine giving the gift of this gorgeous red hued Strawberry Vodka.
-It's pretty, delicious and this Strawberry Vodka is sure to make even Scrooge merry.
-And thanks to the beautiful strawberries it smells absolutely amazing!!
+It's pretty, delicious, and this Strawberry Vodka is sure to make even the biggest Scrooge merry.

-For the best results use a vodka with a proof of 80 or above, as the aromatics of the fruit are drawn out due to the alcohol, so the higher the proof the more flavoured and aromatic the resulting vodka will be.
+For the best results use a vodka with a proof of 80 or above, as the aromatics of the fruit are drawn out due to the alcohol, so the higher the proof the more flavored and aromatic the resulting flavored vodka will be.

 You could even try adding peaches, plums or slices of orange, lemon or lime.
 Or, for something a little more festive, why not check out the Plum Pudding Vodka I made last year.

-- 750mls of Vodka (go for a Vodka that is 80 proof)
+- 750 mls Vodka go for a Vodka that is 80 proof

 - Wash and thoroughly dry the strawberries.
 Remove the tops of the strawberries and slice.

 - Combine the vodka and caster sugar in a large jar and shake to combine.
 Add the strawberries and leave in a cool place for 3 to 4 days, giving the mixture a swirl everyday to help the strawberries infuse all of their delicious flavours.